marksweiss/sofine/README.md

         return is_valid, [opts.path]

 The third method is `get_schema`.
 You will rarely need to implement this.
 Any plugin that knows the set of attributes it can return for a key doesn't need to implement `get_schema` and can rely on the default.
-So, for example, a call to an API that returns a know JSON or XML object, a scraper that builds a known object of attributes, or a call to a relational or NoSql data store with a known set of possible fields -- all of these can rely on the default `get_schema`.
-Note that `get_schema` returns the set of attribute keys you define in `self.schema` namespace qualified with the plugin group and name.
+Note that `get_schema` returns the set of attribute keys you define in `self.schema` in a namespace qualified with the plugin group and name.
 For example, if our stock quote plugin mentioned above is named `get_quotes` and it is in the `trading` group, the return value of `get_schema` would be `["trading::get_quotes::quote"]`.

 Finally, the last line of your plugin should assign the module-scope variable `plugin` to the name of your plugin class.
 For example:

     plugin = GoogleSearchResults

+### A Complete Plugin Example

 This is a small amount of overhead compared to writing one-off scripts for the return on investment of being able to know where your plugins are, call them with standard syntax, and compose them with each other in any useful combination.